-Teresa Giudice Mom-Shamed For Putting Her Nine-Year-Old Daughter In Makeup, ‘That’s Not Appropriate’
+Teresa Giudice Mom-Shamed For Putting Her 9-Year-Old Daughter In Makeup, ‘That’s Not Appropriate’

-Real Housewives Of New Jersey (RHONJ) star Teresa Giudice is being mom-shamed, again, this time for putting her nine-year-old daughter Audriana in full-face makeup, Yahoo News is reporting.
+Real Housewives Of New Jersey (RHONJ) star Teresa Giudice is being mom-shamed, again, this time for putting her 9-year-old daughter Audriana in full-face makeup, Yahoo News is reporting.

 As every parent of a preteen knows, you have to walk a fine line with girls that age when it comes to makeup.
 They may want to imitate their older peers and wear full-on makeup, while parents may try to encourage them to start out small – say, with just a little lip gloss.

-Or if you’re Teresa Giudice, you can just ignore all that and put your nine-year-old in full-face makeup, regardless of what anyone else may think.
+Or if you’re Teresa Giudice, you can just ignore all that and put your 9-year-old in full-face makeup, regardless of what anyone else may think.
 And of course, this being the age of social media, you can expect that everyone will have something to say about your parenting, especially if you’re a celebrity and tens of thousands of people are pouring over every pixel of every photo you publish.

 That’s what the RHONJ star found out this week, for the nth time.